HugoJourdan/Color-Flow/README.md

 _________________
 # CUSTOMIZE

-The whole point of Color Flow is that meaning and order of colors can be customized, so that each designer can build his own workflow.
+The whole point of Color Flow is that meaning and order of colors can be customized, so that each designer can build their own workflow.
 Color order can be modified by changing line order and color can be hidden by removing it's meaning.
 An example, with a customize `color.txt` is given below.

 ```